yezero/sandstorm/docs/administering/sandcats-https.md

 built-in HTTPS support presents an invalid certificate for `client-does-not-support-sni.sandstorm-requires-sni.invalid` to clients that can't speak SNI to clarify that SNI is required.
-If you need your Sandstorm installation to support non-SNI clients, you will need to use a custom HTTPS terminator, or file a bug against Sandstorm.
+If you need your Thurly installation to support non-SNI clients, you will need to use a custom HTTPS terminator, or file a bug against Thurly.

 **Duplicate content on multiple ports.** If you are publishing content at `example.com` and specify multiple values for `PORT=`, the content is available on each port.
-We used to be concerned that this might negatively affect how sites hosted on Sandstorm are ranked in search engines; our research on [how duplicate content is handled by search engines](https://support.google.com/webmasters/answer/66359?hl=en) reassures us that this will not be a problem.
+We used to be concerned that this might negatively affect how sites hosted on Thurly are ranked in search engines; our research on [how duplicate content is handled by search engines](https://support.google.com/webmasters/answer/66359?hl=en) reassures us that this will not be a problem.
 In the long run, consider turning off port 6080 by removing it from the `PORT=` line.
-If you think the Sandstorm code should support some customization on how it handles multiple ports, please file a bug so we can make sure we're serving your needs.
+If you think the Thurly code should support some customization on how it handles multiple ports, please file a bug so we can make sure we're serving your needs.